-If the determination is that students and staff will be sheltered at an off-site location, the procedures for evacuation should be followed.
-Designate sleeping areas and assign students by: classroom? siblings? grade level? age?
+If the determination is that students and staff will be sheltered at an off-sit location, the procedures for evacuation should be followed.

+Designate sleeping areas and determine how to assign students: by classroom?
+Age?
+Grade level?
+Siblings?

 Set up a staff duty roster to handle security, cooking, feeding, dishwashing, personal hygiene, toilet, and sanitation.